 So Ascians do dream…

 Opening her mouth to speak at last, Miso found herself interrupted mid-breath.
 Again.
 “Or perhaps you hope,” he drawled on with that infuriating mock-pout seeping into his voice.
-The Ascian finally deigned to give her the slightest of glances over his shoulder, golden eyes blazing beneath dark lashes as if in some kind of challenge, “your sweet mother Hydaelyn will show you a glimpse of some… deep, dark but vulnerable history of mine with the echo?”
+The Ascian finally deigned to give her the slightest of glances over his shoulder, golden eyes blazing beneath dark lashes as if in some kind of challenge, “your dear, sweet mother Hydaelyn will show you a glimpse of some… deep, dark but vulnerable history of mine with the Echo?”

 “Maybe,” she said, her small booted feet stomping across the floor, closing the distance.
 Like a whip her hand struck (ignoring that she had to rise on tip-toe to do so), she snatched the apple from the tips of his fingers with very little grace at all, “if you didn’t love the sound of your own voice so much you’d simply ask like a normal… being.”

-Miso stood before the poorly postered primal pundit, apple in one hand, arm across her body post-snatch, the other poised on her hip defiantly and tail flicking in an annoyed fashion.
+Miso stood before the poorly postered Primal pundit, apple in one hand, arm across her body post-snatch, the other poised on her hip defiantly and tail flicking in an annoyed fashion.
 The Warrior of Light glared up at a rather taken aback Emet.
 Miso drank in his mildly astonished expression feeling grim satisfaction at drawing out some measure of surprise from the allegedly ancient Ascian.

 For some reason, this caused something inside Miso to relax somewhat.